Quassia: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

-Quassia, derived from the wood of the Quassia amara or Picrasma excelsa trees, has long been used in traditional medicine for its wide range of health benefits.
+Quassia, derived from wood of the Quassia amara or Picrasma excelsa trees, has long been used in traditional medicine for its wide range of health benefits.
 Known for its bitter properties, Quassia is traditionally employed to treat digestive disorders, fevers, and infections.
 However, it has recently garnered attention in the nootropic community for its potential cognitive-enhancing effects.
 This article delves into the nootropic potential of Quassia, exploring its chemistry, physiological mechanisms, dosing guidelines, side effects, drug interactions, and key considerations for safe supplementation.

 You May Also Like: